AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 #### Sidebar - Get Rid of Overdraw

 The Swadge doesn't automatically refresh the screen, as it turns out.
 Any pixels not updated from the last frame will remain the same.
 This could be used to optimize things if the mode is very, *very* constrained, but in general we can just redraw everything each frame.

 In our case, we're already drawing everything we want each frame, so all we need to do is clear the screen.

 Add a simple `fillDisplayArea(0, 0, TFT_WIDTH, TFT_HEIGHT, c001);` before the line and wsg draw lines.
 If you want to, you can change the color to see which you like best.
 This function draws from the top left corner (0, 0) to the bottom right corner, (TFT_WIDTH, TFT_HEIGHT) in the color chosen.
-Since it'll write over every pixel, the only things we'll see on the next frame are whats drawn that frame.
+Since it'll write over every pixel, the only things we'll see on the next frame are whats drawn that frame. `clearPxTft()` works too, if you want to clear to black.

 #### Back to Fixing